mutant-city/cloudformation/ec2/simple_vpc/README.md

         * This template ups that to 50gig via the ```BlockDeviceMappings``` parameter.
     2. The Instance is also automatically given a public I.P. addy due to the subnet setting:
         * ```MapPublicIpOnLaunch: true```
+    3. The UserData section allows scripts to be run at start up.
+        * Add custom build scripts here.

 ### Finding AMI images